Hawaii Fire and Burglar Alarm Contractor (C-15A) Books & Course Rental - Exam Room Approved

 FAQ Section

-Which books are exam-room approved for the Hawaii C-15A exam?
+Which books are approved for the exam room?

-The exam-room-approved books for this package are National Electrical Code (NEC), 2020 and NFPA 72 National Fire Alarm and Signaling Code, 2016.
+The exam-room-approved books identified for this package are National Electrical Code, NEC, 2020 and NFPA 72 National Fire Alarm and Signaling Code, 2016.